-42.5.1 The bowling of fast short pitched balls is unfair if in the opinion of the umpire at the bowler's end they consider that by

-The relative skill of the striker shall also be taken into consideration.

-- 42.5.2 In the event of such unfair bowling, the umpire at the bowler's end shall adopt the following procedure: - a.
+- 42.5.1 The bowling of fast short pitched balls is unfair if in the opinion of the umpire at the bowler's end they consider that by their repetition and taking into account their length, height and direction, they are likely to inflict physical injury on the striker, irrespective of the protective clothing and equipment she may be wearing.
+The relative skill of the striker shall also be taken into consideration. - 42.5.2 In the event of such unfair bowling, the umpire at the bowler's end shall adopt the following procedure: - a.
 In the first instance the umpire shall call and signal no ball, caution the bowler and inform the other umpire, the captain of the fielding side and the batter of what has occurred. - b.
 If this caution is ineffective, they shall repeat the above procedure and indicate to the bowler that this is a final warning. - c.
 Both the above caution and final warning shall continue to apply even though the bowler may later change ends. - d.
 Should there be any further instance by the same bowler in that innings, the umpire shall call and signal no ball and when the ball is dead direct the captain to take the bowler off forthwith.
 If necessary, the over shall be completed by another bowler, who shall neither have bowled the previous over, or part thereof, nor be allowed to bowl the next over, or part thereof.
 See Law 22.8.
-(Bowler Incapacitated or Suspended during an Over). - e.
+(Bowler Incapacitated or Suspended during an Over).

+- e.
 The bowler thus taken off shall not be able to bowl again in that innings. - f.
 The umpire will report the occurrence to the other umpire, the batter at the wicket and as soon as possible to the captain of the batting side. - g.
-The umpires will then report the matter to the ICC Tournament Referee who shall take such action as is considered appropriate against the captain and the bowler concerned.
-(Refer also to Law 42.1 Fair and Unfair Play Responsibility of the Captains).
+The umpires will then report the matter to the ICC Match Referee who shall take such action as is considered appropriate against the captain and the bowler concerned.
+(Refer also to Law 42.1 Fair and Unfair Play - Responsibility of the Captains).